tokaalokda/tokaalokda.github.io/index.md

 *Submitted to A&A*

 **[Coverage is not enough: Frequentist tests of simulation-based inference for primordial non-Gaussianity](https://arxiv.org/abs/2605.00980)**
-*Toka Alokda*, Alexander Eggemeier, and Cristiano Porciani arXiv:2605.00980
+*Toka Alokda*, Cristiano Porciani, and Alexander Eggemeier arXiv:2605.00980

 [*Click here for a ~20 minute Talk summarizing this work*](https://pirsa.org/26060052)